gl1tterbomb/gl1tterbomb/README.md

 4. I do also crossover/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
 Whatever it is AU, serious/silly ships, crossovers, headcanons, ect.

-5. I block freedly.
+5. I block freely.
 If I found out any of you had an alt account just to stalk me and my friends.
 I'm talking about you, @ccherrypie.
 And I'll block your friends ass too 😭.
 No, I'm not blocking him for proshipping.
 I'm blocking him for other things he did.
 Please be careful when you try befriending him.

 ___________________________________________________________________________